Identity theft and fraud protection for your finances, personal info, and devices.

 How it happens:

 Spam texts and robocalls are popular identity theft techniques that fraudsters use today.
-The FTC reported that Americans lost $131 million in 2021 due to spam texts, with a median loss of $900.
+In the U.S., one out of every four calls from non-contacts were spam and fraud in the first quarter of 2023 [*].
 Because of the increase in smartphone use, scammers continue to target victims using phone-based scams.

 While robocalls seem like harmless nuisances, they are often a symptom of privacy breaches associated with your information.
 In all likelihood, your phone number and other data are readily available on the internet.
 Consider an increase in unsolicited messages a red flag for potential Dark Web activity.